Passenger railroad car

-A passenger railroad car or passenger car (American English), also called a passenger carriage, passenger coach (British English and International Union of Railways), or passenger bogie (Indian English) is a railroad car that is designed to carry passengers.
+A passenger railroad car or passenger car (American English), also called a passenger carriage, passenger coach (British English and International Union of Railways), or passenger bogie (Indian English) is a railroad car that is designed to carry passengers, usually giving them space to sit on train seats.
 The term passenger car can also be associated with a sleeping car, a baggage car, a dining car, railway post office and prisoner transport cars.

 The first passenger cars were built in the early 1800s with the advent of the first railroads, and were small and little more than converted freight cars.
 Early passenger cars were constructed from wood; in the 1900s construction shifted to steel and later aluminum for improved strength.
 Passenger cars have increased greatly in size from their earliest versions, with modern bi-level passenger cars capable of carrying over 100 passengers.
 Amenities for passengers have also improved over time, with developments such as lighting, heating, and air conditioning added for improved passenger comfort.
+In some systems a choice is given between first- and second-class carriages, with a premium being paid for the former.

 In some countries, such as the UK, coaching stock that is designed, converted or adapted to not carry passengers, is referred to as "NPCS" (non-passenger coaching stock); similarly, in the US, some maintenance (engineering) stock can be known as "MOW" (maintenance of way).